gusseglue/Gkg-powerplant/README.md

 The laptop entity spawned on resource start uses `LaptopEntityCoords`, `LaptopHeading` and `LaptopModel`.
 Adjust to reposition the interaction point.

 ### LB Tablet integration
-An optional LB Tablet app is bundled in [`gkg-powerplant-tablet`](gkg-powerplant-tablet).
-Ensure both `lb-tablet` and `ox_lib` are running, then add `ensure gkg-powerplant-tablet` after the main resource in your `server.cfg`.
-The app installs automatically for every player, showing live city, zone and generator data while exposing control buttons only when the player's job is in `Config.RepairRewardJobs`.
+Set `EnableTabletApp` to `true` (default) to automatically register the bundled LB Tablet dashboard once the `lb-tablet` resource is running.
+The app installs for every player, showing live city, zone and generator data while exposing control buttons only when the player's job is in `Config.RepairRewardJobs`.
+If your server does not run LB Tablet, simply set `EnableTabletApp = false` to skip the registration entirely.

 ## Gameplay loop
 1. **Demand generation** – Player count drives base load, distributed to zones by their multipliers.